 A big advantage of working from home is that you can wear comfortable clothes.
 However, you still want to look professional during video calls.

-Don’t wear a ratty t-shirt and have your hair going all over the place.
-Put on a decent shirt, comb your hair, shave, etc. Make it clear that you really do care about the work you’re doing.
+Don't wear a ratty t-shirt and have your hair going all over the place.
+Put on an appropriate shirt, comb your hair, shave, etc. Make it clear that you really do care about the work you're doing.

 #27 - Resolve Problems With Phone Calls

 If you sense a problem starting to arise, don't try to solve it via email or chat.
 Misunderstandings are common with these methods of communication and things can quickly get worse.